claucece/Secure-Messaging-Summit/README.md

 The list of confirmed speakers for the 3rd are:

-* Rosario Gennaro from the City College of New York, with the talk:
+* [Rosario Gennaro](https://www-cs.ccny.cuny.edu/~rosario/), from the City College of New York, with the talk:

   **The Simulation Paradigm and Deniable Communications**